Link-/pblog/_posts/2020-06-08-aws-step-functions-think-again.md

 **Cons:** 🌑
 1. You still have to put effort in setting up a monitoring solution for your workflows (if you don't have anything in place already).
-2. (This is a point that will repeat across use-cases) You need to make sure your back-end systems are integration friendly, as in, they have robust APIs you can rely on for the integration with Lambdas.
+2. (This is a point that will repeat across use-cases) You need to make sure your back-end systems are integration friendly.
+And what I mean by that is they have robust APIs you can rely on for the integration with Lambdas.

 ### 3. Process An Order Following A Manager'S Approval (Good but ⛅️)

 Now comes the (most) relatively complex part of this post.
 Building an event driven workflow and implementing signaling or as AWS refers to them as [callbacks](https://aws.amazon.com/about-aws/whats-new/2019/05/aws-step-functions-support-callback-patterns/).
-I have had the unfortunate (depends on how you look at it) responsbility to design a mobile on-boarding orchestration layer using Step Functions before callbacks were released sometime mid-2019.
+I have had the unfortunate (depends on how you look at it) reponsibility to design a mobile on-boarding orchestration layer using Step Functions before callbacks were released sometime mid-2019.

 That was a complete nightmare.
 I cannot go into the details of that implementation for confidentiality reasons but what I can do is show you how to implement an approval workflow with Step Functions and discuss the solution in enough detail for you to judge.